Healthy Granola in 5 Easy Steps

 Why Make Granola?

-Another key benefit of making your own granola is saving money.
-Store-bought granola—especially branded or organic versions—can be expensive.
-By making it at home, you can buy ingredients in bulk, which is more economical in the long run.
-You also have full control over portion sizes and ingredients, which helps you avoid waste and manage costs.
+One practical benefit of making your own granola is cost efficiency.
+Store-bought granola—especially branded or organic versions—can be pricey.
+By preparing it at home, you can purchase ingredients in bulk, which can be more economical over time.
+You also gain full control over portion sizes and ingredients, helping reduce waste and manage spending.

 Basic Ingredients for Granola